Mer hahn en neue Oberkeet, BWV 212: History and text

 The text describes how an unnamed farmer laughs with the farmer's wife Mieke about the tax collector's machinations while praising the economy of Dieskau's wife, ending by especially cheering on Dieskau.
-In places it uses the dialect of Upper Saxony ("Guschel" for mouth, "Dahlen" for love-games, "Ranzen" for belly and "Neu-Schock" for a 60 Groschen piece).
+In places it uses the dialect of Upper Saxon German ("Guschel" for mouth, "Dahlen" for love-games, "Ranzen" for belly and "Neu-Schock" for a 60 Groschen piece).

 Scoring and structure

 The cantata is scored for two voices: the farmer (bass) and Mieke (soprano).
 The instrumentation includes a string trio of violin, viola and basso continuo, accompanied by a flute, horn and second violin respectively.

 The piece has 24 movements, more than any other Bach cantata: